ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ---

 ### Objective
-In this section, you will learn how to deploy the .NET Aspire application on to an AWS EC2 (Elastic Compute Cloud) Virtual Machine powered by Arm-based processors, such as AWS Graviton.
-This involves leveraging the cost and performance benefits of Arm architecture while demonstrating the seamless deployment of cloud-native applications on modern infrastructure.
+In this section, you will learn how to deploy the .NET Aspire application on to an AWS Elastic Compute Cloud (EC2) Virtual Machine powered by Arm-based processors, such as AWS Graviton.
+This leverages the cost and performance benefits of Arm architecture while demonstrating the seamless deployment of cloud-native applications on modern infrastructure.

 ### Set up your AWS EC2 Instance
-Follow these steps to deploy an app on to an Arm-powered EC2 instance:
+Follow these steps to set up an Arm-powered EC2 instance:
 1. Log in to the [AWS Management Console](http://console.aws.amazon.com).
 2. Navigate to the EC2 Service.